cyruscyliu/cyruscyliu.github.io/content/index.md

+I'm always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
+It started with CTF competitions, where I learned to break systems and work with teams.
+Over the years, collaborating with my colleagues, we've developed new approaches to protect systems from attacks.

-Hi, I am Qiang Liu, currently a postdoc at EPFL, collaborating with the talented people at [HexHive](https://hexhive.epfl.ch/) under the guidance of [Prof.
+Hi, I am Qiang Liu, currently a postdoc at EPFL under the guidance of [Prof.
 Mathias Payer](https://nebelwelt.net/).
 I obtained my Ph.D. in cybersecurity at Zhejiang University (ZJU) in 2023, advised by [Prof. Yajin Zhou](https://yajin.org/).
-Prior to ZJU, I earned my bachelor's degree at Beijing Institute of Technology (BIT).
+Prior to ZJU, I earned my bachelor's degree at Beijing Institute of Technology (BIT) in 2018.

-I'm always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
-It started with CTF competitions, where I learned to break systems and work with teams.
-Over the years, collaborating with experts, I've developed new approaches to protect systems from attacks.
-Along the way, I've also gotten better at managing multiple projects smoothly and keeping the team engaged.

-Specifically, my research focuses on system and software security.
-I have broad interests in attacks and defenses covering different areas, namely virtualization, operating systems, browsers, and protocols.
+My research focuses on system and software security.
+The ultimate goal is to make the entire system (from hardware to applications) bug/exploitation-free through innovative designs in both hardware and software.
+Currently, I have broad interests in attacks and defenses covering different aspects, namely hypervisors, operating systems, browsers, and protocols.
 We have published a few papers at top-tier security conferences like IEEE S&P, Usenix Security, and CCS.
 To engage the community, we always open-source our tools and evaluation scripts.

+Along the way of research, I've also gotten better at managing multiple projects smoothly, communicating with people well, and making the team deliver results.

-Besides research, I'm also interested in badminton, hiking, biking, and road trips.
-Feel free to contact me via this long-term email address:
+We're open to discussing and collaborating on any of the following active projects.
+Feel free to reach out via this long-term email address:
 <cyruscyliu@gmail.com>.

 [CV](./Qiang_s_CV.pdf)